Rüsselsheim train disaster: Account of the accident

 On February 2, 1990, at 16:42 a Rhine-Main S-Bahn train arrived at Rüsselsheim station.
 The mass rapid transit DB Class 420 train was on its way from Mainz to Frankfurt on the S14 route.
 The station is equipped with distant signals before the station platforms and stop signals after them.
 The Indusi inductor system provides a level of Train protection.
 As he approached the station, the train driver acknowledged the warning of the distant signal (1000 Hz Indusi), but subsequently forgot about it after carrying out platform duties.

 A second DB Class 420 train was approaching from Frankfurt.
 However, its usual platform was already occupied on this occasion and so it had to be routed to another platform on the other side of the station.
 This required the train to cross the path of the first train some way before the platforms.
 Both trains were fully packed during rush hour with an estimate of 500 passengers per train.

-Although the next signal was at danger a few hundred meters beyond the station, the driver accelerated quickly as he departed from the platform.
-The regular speed of S-Bahn trains is about 80 km/h and the powerful trains can attain that easily.
+Although the next signal was at danger a few hundred meters beyond the station, the driver accelerated quickly as he departed from the platform, and the powerful train easily supported that acceleration.
 Although both trains had activated the emergency brake—also enforced by an automated train stop (2000 Hz Indusi) on the main signal—the collision occurred at a speed estimated to be about 40 to 70 km/h.
 The impact was so intense that one of the control cars was lifted upright into the air then fell sideways into a nearby car park.